areaDetector/ADPerkinElmer/docs/ADPerkinElmer/PerkinElmerDoc.rst

 .. cssclass:: table-bordered table-striped table-hover
 .. flat-table::
   :header-rows: 2
-  :widths: 70 10 10 10
+  :widths: 70 10 10

-  * - **Parameter Definitions in PerkinElmer.h and EPICS Record Definitions in PerkinElmer.template**
+  * - Parameter Definitions in PerkinElmer.h and EPICS Record Definitions in PerkinElmer.template
   * - Description
-    - drvInfo string
     - EPICS record names (preceeded with $(P)$(R))
     - EPICS record types
   * - Number of software frame buffers to use
-    - PE_NUM_FRAME_BUFFERS
     - PENumFrameBuffers, PENumFrameBuffers_RBV
     - longout, longin
   * - Initialize the detector
-    - PE_INITIALIZE
     - PEInitialize
     - bo
   * - Trigger record for soft trigger mode
-    - PE_TRIGGER
     - PETrigger
     - bo
   * - Frame number from the hardware frame buffer for this image.
 Values go from 1 to 8.
-    - PE_FRAME_BUFFER_INDEX
     - PEFrameBuffIndex
     - longin
   * - Image number for this image in the software frame buffer array.
-    - PE_IMAGE_NUMBER
     - PEImageNumber
     - longin
   * - Gain selection in units of pF capacitance.
 Choices are 0.25, 0.5, 1, 2, 4, and 8.
-    - PE_GAIN
     - PEGain, PEGain_RBV
     - mbbo, mbbi
   * - Synchronization mode.
-Choices are: |br|
+Choices are:

-      ``DDD Clear`` This mode has not been tested and clear documentation on it seems to be missing. |br|
+      - DDD Clear This mode has not been tested and clear documentation on it seems to be missing.
-      ``DDD No Clear`` This is Data Delivered on Demand mode.
-It discards the next frame and then starts acquiring a new frame for the specified acquisition time. |br|
+      - DDD No Clear This is Data Delivered on Demand mode.
+It discards the next frame and then starts acquiring a new frame for the specified acquisition time.
-      ``Linewise`` This is a specialized mode that requires an external timing source.
+      - Linewise  This is a specialized mode that requires an external timing source.
         It has not been tested with the EPICS driver.
-See the manual for details. |br|
+See the manual for details.
-      ``Framewise`` This is the normal default mode.
-The next frame delivered from the detector is stored. |br|
+      - Framewise This is the normal default mode.
+The next frame delivered from the detector is stored.
-      ``AutoTrigger`` This mode is only available on the XRPAD.
-It automatically triggers a readout when the number of x-rays striking the detecotor reaches a defined threashold. |br|
+      - AutoTrigger This mode is only available on the XRPAD.
+It automatically triggers a readout when the number of x-rays striking the detecotor reaches a defined threashold.

         See the `Synchronization and triggering`_ section below for more details about synchronization and triggering.
-    - PE_SYNC_MODE
     - PESyncMode, PESyncMode_RBV
     - mbbo, mbbi
   * -
     - **Offset corrections**
   * - Number of frames to collect and average when collecting offset frames
-    - PE_NUM_OFFSET_FRAMES
     - PENumOffsetFrames
     - longout
   * - Current offset frame being collected when collecting offset frames
-    - PE_CURRENT_OFFSET_FRAMEs
     - PECurrentOffsetFrame
     - longin
   * - Acquire offset frames
-    - PE_ACQUIRE_OFFSET
     - PEAcquireOffset
     - busy
   * - Set whether offset image is to be used.
 Choices are ``Disable`` (0) and ``Enable`` (1).
-    - PE_USE_OFFSET
     - PEUseOffset
     - bo
   * - Report whether offset image has been collected and is available for use.
 Choices are ``Not available`` (0) and ``Available`` (1).
-    - PE_OFFSET_AVAILABLE
     - PEOffsetAvailable
     - bi
   * - An offset that is added to the image when the offset correction is performed.
 CorrectedImage